rakesh-malviya/blog/_posts/2017-09-02-3-neural-networks-part-2-activation-functions-and-differentiation.md

 For classification problem it is used as activation of output layer of a neural network.

 ##### Cons:
-1. **Saturate and kill gradients:** When neuron's activation saturates at 1 or 0 , the gradient becomes almost zero.
-Which will make the neuron unable to backpropagate and learn.
+1. **Can saturate and kill gradients:** When neuron's activation saturates at 1 or 0 , the gradient becomes almost zero.
+This creates difficulties in  learning.
-2. **Outputs are not zero-centered:** Since outputs are in range 0 to 1 neurons in next layer will receive data that is not zero centered.
-Hence gradient of weights $$w$$ during backpropagation will be either all positive or all negative, which can cause undesirable zig-zagging dynamics in gradient updates of weights.
-When considering gradient added over all training data in a batch this problem is not much severe compared to "Saturate and kill gradients"
+2. **Outputs are not zero-centered:** Since outputs are in range 0 to 1, neurons in next layer will receive data that is not zero centered.
+Hence, gradient of weights $$w$$ during backpropagation will be either all positive or all negative, which can cause undesirable zig-zagging dynamics in gradient updates of weights.
+When considering gradients added over all training data in a batch, this problem will not be much severe compared to "Saturate and kill gradients"

 #### 2. Tanh activation function
 A tanh function, $$f(u) = \frac{e^{u}-e^{-u}}{e^{u}+e^{-u}} = \frac{sinh(u)}{cosh(u)}$$.
 It takes a real-valued number and “squeeze” it into range between -1 and 1.
 Large negative numbers become $$\approx -1$$ and large positive numbers become $$\approx 1$$.